advancedroboticsaws/angel/README.md

 ### Auto docking

+To be continue...

-Make sure there are IR sensors on angel.
+Make sure there are auto docking module on angel.

 1. Please redo Tele-operation step 1 ~ 2.
 2. Use your cell phone to drive angel to about `2.5 meter` in front of the docking station.